somdipdey/SoCodeCNN/README.md

 ## Image Creator

 To create SoCodeCNN images you could use the MatLab code provided in CreateImage.m in this folder.
-In the CreateImage.m file, you need to specify the input file, which is the LLVM IR code, in our example that would be MyProgram.ll.
-The SoCodeCNN (output) image would be MyProgram.png.
+In the **CreateImage.m** file, you need to specify the input file, which is the LLVM IR code, in our example that would be **MyProgram.ll**.
+The SoCodeCNN (output) image would be **MyProgram.png**.
+In **CreateImage.m** code file, you would need to to change the name of the input file and output file in case you want the name to be different from our example here.

+Code file link: